javacloud-io/framework/showcase/README.md

-# Sample webapp how to use some of the basic component
+# Sample webapp using some of the basic components